heymarco/heymarco.github.io/_pages/about.md

 ## News

+**(27.05.2024)** Our paper "Leveraging Plasticity in Incremental Decision Trees" has been accepted at ECML PKDD '24 in Vilnius.
+This work was done during my research stay at the Victoria University of Wellington where I visited [Heitor Murilo Gomes](https://heitorgomes.com/).
+Congratulations to all my co-authors Heitor Murilo Gomes, Edouard Fouché, Bernhard Pfahringer, and Klemens Böhm.
+I will provide a link to the paper as soon as it is published.

+**(17.05.2024)** Our paper "Budgeted Multi-Armed Bandits with Asymmetric Confidence Intervals" has been accepted at KDD '24, in Barcelona.
+Congratulations to my co-authors Vadim Arzamasov, Edouard Fouché, and Klemens Böhm.
+Read the paper [here](/files/Budgeted_Bandits_with_Asymmetric_Confidence_Intervals__KDD_24.pdf).

-**(10.01.2024)** My latest research on change detection in high-dimensional data streams has just been published with SpringerNature in Data Mining and Knowledge Discovery.
-Read here: [https://rdcu.be/dvAOc](https://rdcu.be/dvAOc)
+**(10.01.2024)** Our paper on change detection in high-dimensional data streams has just been published with SpringerNature in Data Mining and Knowledge Discovery.
+Congratulations to my co-authors Edouard Fouché, Vadim Arzamasov, Tanja Fenn, Florian Kalinke and Klemens Böhm.
+Access the paper here: [https://rdcu.be/dvAOc](https://rdcu.be/dvAOc)